jasimvk/wordora/README.md

 README.md

 ## PWA Features
-- Installable: Add Booklet to your home screen
+- Installable: Add Clipit to your home screen
 - Offline support: Read and manage your library anywhere
 - Responsive: Mobile and desktop ready